 How to Manage Your Cookie Preferences

 There is no accepted standard on how to respond to Do Not Track signals, and DigiPen does not respond to such signals.
-Rather, you may visit aboutads.info to receive more information about the collection and use of information about your online activities for online behavioral advertising or to learn how to opt out of having your data used for online behavioral advertising by Digital Advertising Alliance (DAA) participating companies.
-European users can also visit youronlinechoices.com to learn how to opt out of having their data used for online behavioral advertising by European Interactive Digital Advertising Alliance (EDAA) member companies.
+Rather, you may visit the Digital Advertising Alliance (DAA) or the Network Advertising Initiative (NAI) to receive more information about the collection and use of information about your online activities for online behavioral advertising or to learn how to opt out of having your data used for online behavioral advertising.
+European users can also visit the European Interactive Digital Advertising Alliance to learn how to opt out of having their data used for online behavioral advertising.

 Please note that if you choose to block cookies, you may impair our Sites or prevent certain elements of our Sites from functioning.
 Also, if you delete your cookies in the future you will need to opt again and if you use multiple web browsers, you may need to opt again.